AlbertoV5/mj-timeseries/analytics/README.md

 # Lambda for Analytics

-Parse data from RDS database and store in s3 bucket for data viz / ml.
+Parse data from RDS database and store in s3 bucket for data viz / ml once a day.

 ## TODO: